aaronpowell/aaronpowell.github.io/src/documents/posts/2011-12-29-stubbing-ajax-responses-with-tbd.md

---- cson
+---
   title: "Stubbing AJAX responses with tbd and AmpliyJS"
   metaTitle: "Stubbing AJAX responses with tbd and AmpliyJS"
   description: "Working with tbd to build your requests without backend services"
   revised: "2011-12-29"
   date: "2011-12-29"
-tags: ["javascript","amplifyjs"]
+  tags:
+    - "javascript"
+    - "amplifyjs"
   migrated: "true"
-urls: ["/javascript/stubbing-ajax-responses-with-tbd"]
+  urls:
+    - "/javascript/stubbing-ajax-responses-with-tbd"
-summary: """
+  summary: ""

-"""
 ---
 A project which I'm working on at the moment I'm using [AmplifyJS][1] to simplify my front-end routing through to my underlying data service calls.
 The problem is that I haven't got the backend services ready yet (there's some outstanding blockers in the API I'm working against) so I'm focusing my work on the front end.